scarf-sh/scarf/docs/docs/index.md

 validate your package file.
 Currently, it won't do things like check your archive or test your release, but it will make sure you spec type-checks, and that you have a valid license type and platform.

+Dependency handling is still immature.
+Currently any dependencies you add in your scarf.yaml will use the latest validated version.

 #### Npm